Announcing the University of Pennsylvania Law Review’s Sixth Annual Public Interest Essay Competition

 Essays must be submitted in PDF format and include footnote citations.
 Submissions must have a title and be no longer than 6,000 words, including footnotes.
 All submissions will be considered anonymously.
 Therefore, students must ensure that their essays do not contain any identifying information, such as name, class year, or institutional affiliation.

 The grant proposal must be 500 words or less and request support for a non-profit organization, a pro bono clinic, or for the author’s own public interest work.
 The cause supported must relate to the essay topic and the best proposals will be designed to implement the novel legal thinking argued for in the essay.
-The proposal must include a six-month budget and contact information for the primary recipient of the funds.
+The proposal must include contact information for the primary recipient of the funds.
 If the author proposes to support a non-profit or clinic, he/she must also include a brief description of the organization’s activities and mission.

 Judging Process and Notification of Winner: